© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Saxon manor, Tyrwhitt Hall is a scheduled monument protected by Historic England under reference 1003690.
 View the official record →

-Site of Saxon manor, Tyrwhitt Hall is a scheduled ancient monument located in Lincolnshire representing the remains of an early medieval aristocratic settlement.
+The Site of Saxon Manor at Tyrwhitt Hall is a scheduled ancient monument in Lincolnshire representing evidence of early medieval settlement and land use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003690.

 Site of Saxon manor, Tyrwhitt Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003690.